helmless/helmless/docs/docs/helmless/adopting.md

 You did it!
 You are now a Helmless organization! 🎉

-If you have any questions or need help, please join our [Discord server](https://discord.gg/sT7PjPj) and ask away!
+If you have any questions or need help, please join our [Community Forum](https://github.com/helmless/helmless/discussions) and ask away!